civitaspo/embulk-output-s3_parquet/README.md

 ### Build

 ```
-$ ./gradlew gem  # -t to watch change of files and rebuild continuously
+$ ./gradlew gem --write-locks  # -t to watch change of files and rebuild continuously
 ```

 ### Release gem: